Leave Policy in the Philippines – An Overview

 -

-The mother may voluntarily transfer 7 days of her maternity leave to the father of the child, regardless of whether they are married, as long as he is employed (this is called Paternity Leave Allocation).
+The mother may voluntarily transfer 7 days of her maternity leave to the child’s father, regardless of whether they are married, as long as he is employed (this is called Paternity Leave Allocation).

 -